Last updated: April 1, 2020

 2.3.j Hyperlinks should only link to external sites, not direct downloads.

-2.3.l No aspect of your description text should promote or redirect users to other marketplaces or digital stores.
+2.3.m No aspect of your description text should promote or redirect users to other marketplaces or digital stores, unless allowed by Unity Technologies.

 2.4 Key Images